-Most of our Environmental Science and Policy students get involved with research at some time during their undergraduate years.
-A significant research experience provides student with a novel opportunity to develop their critical thinking, problem solving abilities, and academic independence.
-Such an experience often makes students more competitive for the next step in their career.
+Most Environmental Science and Policy students get involved with research during their undergraduate years.
+Research experience will help you develop your critical thinking and problem solving abilities and encourages academic independence.
+It can make you more competitive for the next step in your career or graduate study.

 - NSF Research Experience for Undergraduate (REU) programs - a nationally organized series of in-depth summer research programs

-- Student Conservation Association - international organization that offers internship and research opportunities for thousands of students every year
+- Student Conservation Association - offers internship and research opportunities for thousands of students every year

 - Internships, especially internships for academic credit, can have a research component.

 Some faculty have their own funded research projects and can hire research assistants.
 If you want to conduct a research project of your own, you will want to find your own funding.